Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

 Check val every n train epochs.
+The last epoch will always be validated even if it does not coincide with n.

 Example::